ConnectBox/connectbox-pi/docs/deployment.md

 # Making a ConnectBox

 The ConnectBox runs on a few different devices, with a specific operating system for each.
-It requires Raspbian Lite for Raspberry Pi 3 and Raspberry Pi Zero W devices and Armbian for Orange Pi Zero and Pine64 devices.
-The ConnectBox is setup using Ansible (a tool for deployment, configuration management and orchestration) and is performed using an ethernet connection to the device.
+It requires Raspbian Lite (Stretch only) for Raspberry Pi 3 and Raspberry Pi Zero W devices and Armbian (Xenial only) for Orange Pi Zero and Pine64 devices.
+Pre-made images are available for select devices, and you can always install to your devices using Ansible (a tool for deployment, configuration management and orchestration) if you have an ethernet connection to the device.

 # Terminology